robertmkhall/sky-bill-test/README.txt

 Requirements:
+Maven
 Java 8
-Tomcat (if not running using maven plugin).

 Run the app:
-    1. Run maven install to build the war
-    2. Either deploy to a tomcat compatible with Java 8, or run the maven jetty plugin
+1. Checkout the code and run the command below from the project directory.
+The command should build the project and deploy on an embedded jetty server.

+    mvn jetty:run

-    3. To view the bill open a browser and go to http://localhost:8080/, or the root address for where the war has been deployed
+2. To view the bill open a browser and go to http://localhost:8080